arthurazs/dotapatch/README.md

 ### Running dota2patches
 1. [Clone (or download)](https://help.github.com/articles/cloning-a-repository/) this repository.
 2. Go to [dota2 news](https://www.dota2.com/news/updates/) page and locate the latest patch.
-3. Copy and save it as a file inside `changelogs/`.
+3. Copy and save it as a file inside `changelogs`.
 The content you save **must** follow this format:

     ```
     6.88f: